What Is Thai Ginger Chicken?

 Is Thai ginger chicken spicy?

-Thai ginger chicken has a warm heat from the fresh ginger rather than a chili heat.
-The ginger produces a building warmth that is present throughout the dish — it is not sharp or immediate like chili, but it is present.
-The dish does not traditionally include dried chilies or chili paste, though some versions add a small amount of fresh chili for additional heat.
-As written, it is warm rather than spicy — accessible to people who enjoy ginger but are sensitive to chili heat.
+Thai ginger chicken has a warm heat from the fresh ginger and white pepper rather than a chili heat.
+The ginger produces a building warmth that is present throughout the dish.
+The dish does not traditionally include dried chilies or chili paste as written here.
+It is warm rather than spicy, accessible to people who enjoy ginger but are sensitive to chili heat.

 What mushrooms are used in Thai ginger chicken?